efezinoidisi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 -
 - 10-no_more_js is a script that delete all the regular files with a .js extension that are present in the current directory and its subfolders

+- 12-newest_files is a script that displays the ten newest files in the current directory